RauxaDataScience/GansContextDataSets/README.md

 This repo is a starting point to start generating realistic images with GANs.

 Code in this repo reads a 3D models with .STL extensions and uses elevation, azimuth & distance to generate images of the 3D model from every possible position.

+The code in this repo rotates a 3D model around it's x,y,z axis to generate an image of the model from every angle.

 Link to ChairGansContext dataset goes here <>